Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 -Do you feel it with squash?
 It's been a while since you installed these two courts.

-JV: So it's a little different because, first of all, it's not the club that directly manages and they are sure a niche.
-It's a sport with a long history.
-It should be noted that squash is played in pairs while the padel you have to be 4… Yes, it's a constraint.
-For example, yesterday we were to play on the two courts during off-peak hours.
-At the beginning, there were 10 of us, in the end we were only 4 for different reasons.
+JV: So, it's a little different because, first of all, it's not the club that manages it directly and they are sure of a niche.
+It's a sport that has a long history.
+It should be noted that squash is played by two people while padel requires 4 people...
+It's a constraint yes.
+For example, yesterday we had to play on both courts during off-peak hours.
+At the start, there were 10 of us, in the end there were only 4 of us for various reasons.

-- From a point of view padel, What is your relationship with your club's brand partner?
-Are you working on different projects?
+– From a padel point of view, what is your relationship with your club's partner brand?
+Do you work on different projects?
 The TCL was with Babolat, they switch with Technifibre.

-JV: Yes, we talked about projects because the call for tenders that had been made 3/4 months ago included the land of padel for the next 3 years.
-All brands knew that the padel was going to be created.
+JV: Yes, we talked about projects because the call for tenders that was made 3/4 months ago included the padel courts for the next 3 years.
+All the brands knew that padel was going to be created.

 JV: Not much, just a racket test battery and balls of course.
 No entertainment because there is Jessica who is an ambassador for us.
 She is sponsored with a Spanish brand.
 Since she does a lot of tournaments, she goes to the right, to the left, it is she who will serve as a link and who will have ideas such as courses, schools, activities etc. It is a real strength, yes.

-- From a global point of view, what is your view on the evolution of padel for 5 years in France?
+– From a global point of view, what is your view on the evolution of padel over the last 5 years in France?

 JV: oh, you go to a tennis club, we talk Padel.
 It is something anchored now.
 At the Stade Toulousains, in Le Touquet for the French championships.
 They are everywhere in the big clubs.

-- Do you think the padel is a fad?
-Some tennis brands do not necessarily bet on it in terms of market share.
-What do you think ?
+– Do you think that padel is a fad?
+Some tennis brands don’t necessarily bet on it in terms of market share.
+What do you think?

 JV: There has always been a fashion.
 The real question is: Will this fashion perpetuate this sport?
 Compared to what I said before, you have to be careful.
 I hope to build more courts because two are not enough.